MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 > domain used by Microsoft for examples.
 The examples are designed to show how to use the cmdlets.
 > However, since the `contoso.com` sites don't exist, the examples don't work.
 Adapt the examples
 > to hosts in your environment.

+Beginning in PowerShell 7.4, character encoding for requests defaults to UTF-8 instead of ASCII.
+If you need a different encoding, you must set the `charset` attribute in the `Content-Type` header.

 ## EXAMPLES